open-source-labs/OverVue/README.md

 + After adding, you can move and resize the component in the display.
 ![alt text](https://raw.githubusercontent.com/jeisele2/OverVue/master/src/assets/gifs/component_creation.gif)

-+ You can also add children to components by right-clicking the component to add children to, and you can see the tree rerender as you create new components or change the hierarchy.
++ You can also add children to components by right-clicking the component to add children to, and you can see the tree re-render as you create new components or change the hierarchy.
 ![](https://raw.githubusercontent.com/jeisele2/OverVue/master/src/assets/gifs/HTML-elements-tree-rerender.gif)

 + The dashboard shows info about each component (code snippets and HTML elements).
 Click a component in the display to see its properties.